10 Best Practices for Successful DevOps Implementation

 9) Integrate and deliver continuously

-Embracing DevOps without implementing Continuous integration and Continuous Delivery will be inefficient and unsuccessful.
-Continuous Integration is one of the key components of agile processes which enables developers to develop a software in small, regular steps by immediately detecting defects and providing feedback.
+Embracing DevOps implementation without Continuous Integration and Continuous Delivery will be inefficient and unsuccessful.
+Continuous integration is one of the key components of agile processes, and it enables developers to develop software in small, regular steps by immediately detecting defects and providing feedback.

 10) Achieve better results with monitoring & feedback

-To know if the software or application is performing as desired while the environment is unwavering, continuous monitoring is essential.
-The Operations team has to ensure that the applications are performing at the optimal levels.
-They may work with the development team to build monitoring and analytics capabilities right into the applications being developed.
+Continuous monitoring is essential to know if the software or application performs as desired while the environment is unwavering.
+The Operations team must ensure that the applications are performing at the optimal levels.
+They may work with the development team to build monitoring and analytics capabilities into the developed applications.

-Finally, DevOps is a set of principles and practices that facilitates an organization to make their delivery of software / applications lean and efficient, while leveraging feedback from end-users that help to continuously improve.
-Feedback mechanism improves the processes of delivering an application.
+Finally, DevOps is a set of principles and practices that facilitates an organization in making their delivery of software/applications lean and efficient while leveraging feedback from end-users that helps continuously improve.
+The feedback mechanism improves the processes of delivering an application.

 Author